MabelOg/MabelOg/README.md

-- 👋 Hi, I’m Mabel
+- Hi, I’m Mabel
-- 👀 I’m interested in Data Science and the intersection between Business and data science
+- I’m interested in Data Science and the intersection between Business and data science
-- 🌱 I’m currently learning Data Science
+- I’m currently on my Data Science journey
-- 💞️ I’m looking to collaborate on Data Science projects
+- I’m looking to collaborate on Data Science projects
-- 📫 How to reach me www.linkedin.com/in/mabelogonna
+- How to reach me www.linkedin.com/in/mabelogonna

 <!---